ietf-wg-acme/acme/draft-ietf-acme.md

 token (required, string):
 : The "token" value from the authorized key object in the challenge.

-tls (optional, boolean, default true):
-: If this attribute is present and set to "false", the server will perform its validation check over unencrypted HTTP (on port 80) rather than over HTTPS.
-Otherwise the check will be done over HTTPS, on port 443.

 ~~~~~~~~~~
 {
   "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA",
-  "tls": false
 }
 /* Signed as JWS */
 ~~~~~~~~~~